bl000m/inception_of_things_42/README.md

 - Namespace: Namespace is a way to divide cluster resources between multiple users or teams.
 It provides a scope for names and can be used to group together objects that are logically associated.
 Namespaces are a fundamental aspect of Kubernetes and can be used to manage, partition, and isolate resources in a large cluster.

-# Setting Up the Project for Part_1
+# PART 1: Setting Up the Project

 ## Create a Virtual Machine
 - save it in /sgoinfre/goinfre/Perso/yourname to avoid exceeding the size limit